JvanKatwijk/qt-dab/README.md

 X86_64 based system.

 One may choose between 'CONFIG += single' or 'CONFIG += double'.
-In the latter case (the default one, all computations in the "front end" are dome with double precision arithmetic.
+In the latter case, all computations in the "front end" are done with double precision arithmetic.

 Note that by default a choice is made for `CONFIG += tiiLib` (see step 4), the alternative opyion 'CONFIG+=preCompiled' will **NOT** work since it requires